Best car insurance in Tennessee for 2022

 - $50,000 for total injuries or deaths per accident

 - $15,000 for property damage per accident

-This is the minimum coverage required, but it will not provide money to repair or replace your own vehicle, your own injuries or the funds to rent a car while your vehicle is being repaired.
-Additionally, state minimum required liability levels may not be enough to pay for the damages you could cause in an at-fault accident, leaving you with out-of-pocket expenses.
+This is the minimum coverage required, but it will not provide enough money to repair or replace your vehicle, injuries or the funds to rent a car while your vehicle is being repaired.
+Additionally, state minimum required liability levels may not be enough to pay for the damages you could cause in an at-fault accident, leaving you with substantial out-of-pocket expenses.
 Most insurance professionals agree that purchasing higher liability limits is advisable, if you can afford the coverage.
 You will likely be required to carry full coverage insurance if you have a loan or lease on your vehicle.

 How to get the best car insurance

 Insurance can help provide the funds to repair or replace your vehicle following a covered incident, plus pay for medical expenses and wages lost in the event of personal bodily injury.
 Getting the best car insurance may mean getting additional coverage for some of these possibilities.

 - Evaluate your needs: Your circumstances determine your car insurance needs, like having a teen driver to insure, a history of accidents or tickets, a desire for mobile tools or the need to keep your premium as cheap as possible.
 Because these rating factors often change with time — teen drivers getting older and and may move out of your house, your driving record can improve, or maybe you want to work with a local agent instead of handling your insurance online — you may want to consider reevaluating your auto insurance periodically to see if it still fits your lifestyle.